VedantAndhale/CodesDB/README.md

-# TIC
+# Today I Coded (TIC)
-This is repository contains the code which i will be doing evryday probably.
+This is repository contains the code which i will be doing everyday probably.